Disney Pixar Announces First Ever Virtual Reality Project – Coco VR

-Along with its latest animated film Coco, Pixar has revealed Coco VR, to let their fans experience the next level of social virtual reality.
+Along with its latest animated film Coco, Disney Pixar has revealed Coco VR, to let their fans experience the next level of social virtual reality.

 Coco VR has been announced at Facebook’s Oculus Connect Event and it is shared that the experience is available for free today on the Oculus Rift.
 It will be coming to Gear VR after the film premiere, on 22nd November.

 One of Coco’s themes is Dia De Los Muertos, which is known as a Mexican Holiday, which honors the dead.
 This is why the VR experience is centered on fun skeletons as well as on Mexican music and artistry.

 Coco VR isn’t a project created for gaming purposes.
 It’s more like a thrilling ‘social adventure’ which can be experienced with friends.

 Marc Sondheimer, a Pixar producer said:

 It’s an opportunity to step inside a Pixar film and go on an adventure with a friend,

 We wanted to teach people a little about the film […] learn about the holiday, the festival, and the traditions.